alexandradecarvalho/programming-fundamentals/think-python/think-python.md

 #### 7. Map, filter and reduce

 The **augmented assignment** statement is a special and short type of assignment that updates a variable.
 Sometimes this is used when this variable is used to count the total amount of times some specific case happens.
 In that case, the variable is called an **accumulator**.
 Operations that compute a sequence of elements of a list into a single value is sometimes called **reduce**.

-map

-filter

-object

-equivalent

-identical

-reference

-aliasing

-delimenter
+There is a kind of function called a **map**, which "maps" a function onto each of the elements of a sequence.
+Other operations, called **filters**, select some of the elements and filter out the others.
+Most common list operations can be expressed as a combination of map, filter and reduce.

+#### 8. Deleting elements

+If the index of an element is known, we can delete it by using `lst.pop(index)`.
+The `pop` method modifies the list, at the same time as it actually returns a value - the deleted element itself.
+If knowing the value of that element is not necessary, one can use the operator `del` (as `del lst[index]`), which also removes the element of a given index on a list. `del` also removes more than one element, if used with a slice index.

+If the index of the element is not known, but its value is, the method `remove` can be used: `lst.remove('value')`.
+Here, the return value is `None`.

+#### 9. Lists and strings

+A string is a sequence of characters and a list is a sequence of values.
+To convert from a string to a list of characters, one can use the built-in function `list`.
+To break a string into words, one can use the `split` method.
+In the latter case, an optional argument called a **delimiter** specifies which characters to use as boundaries.

+`join` is a string method invoked at the delimiter that is the inverse of `split`.
+It takes as argument a list of strings and concatenates the elements.

+#### 10. Objects and values

+If we create two different lists and assign each of them to a variable, the two variables will point to different objects, despite these having the same value.
+This can be checked with the `is` operator.
+In that case, the two lists are **equivalent**, because they have the same elements, but not **identical, because** they are not the same **object**.

+#### 11. Aliasing

+The association of a variable to an object is called a **reference**.
+An object with more than one reference has more than one name, so we say that the object is **aliased**.
+In that case, changes made with one alias affect the other.
+In general, it is safer to avoid aliasing when working with mutable objects.

+#### 12. List arguments

+When you pass a list to a function, the function gets a reference to the list.
+If the function modifies a list parameter, the caller sees the change.
+It is important to distinguish between operations that modify lists and operations that create new lists.